Synic-dx/cardDraw/README.md

 console.log(cardDraw().suit) //returns the suit of the randomly drawn card and removes it from the deck

-console.log(cardDrawReplacement()) // returns a randomly selected card as an object and keeps it back in the deck console.log(cardDraw().suit) //returns the suit of the randomly drawn card and keeps it back in the deck
+console.log(cardDrawReplacement()) // returns a randomly selected card as an object and keeps it back in the deck console.log(cardDrawReplacement().suit) //returns the suit of the randomly drawn card and keeps it back in the deck
 ```

 ### Notes